PreyMa/jsgrammar/README.md

 `min` and `max` parameters need to inside the bounds defined by the grammar.
 A terminal defined as `'hello'{1,10}.a` may not have a `min` value below 1 or a `max` value above 10.

-The `pow` parameter is usefull to change the probability of repetition lenght when generating text.
+The `pow` parameter is useful to change the probability of repetition length when generating text.
 Every random number used to determine the length of a repetition is taken to the power of this value.
 By specifying a large value, the random number is multiplied with itself multiple times, making it smaller.
 This creates a parabola, which favors smaller values.
-Using a value inbetween zero and one, the n-th root is taken from the random value, resulting in larger values.
-As all random numbers are inbetween 0 to 1 no overflow occurs.
+Using a value in-between zero and one, the n-th root is taken from the random value, resulting in larger values.
+As all random numbers are in-between 0 to 1 no overflow occurs.

-An alternative expression inside a named subexpression (eg. `( 'a' | 'b' ).x`) may have it's random distribution set via the `dist` param.
+An alternative expression inside a named subexpression (eg. `( 'a' | 'b' ).x`) may have its random distribution set via the `dist` param.
 As the alternative node cannot be named directly the param is set on its parent subexpression.
 The value is an array of numbers, setting a weight for each option in the alternative node.
-The weights are summed and a weight's percentage of the sum is used to determine it's likelyhood to be selected.
+The weights are summed and a weight's percentage of the sum is used to determine its likelihood to be selected.
 The array `[90, 10]` would select the terminal `a` in 90% of all cases, and `b` in 10% of all cases.

-To limit the the number of repetitions for unlimitted ones add a `maxGenRepetition` field to the `generator` object.
+To limit the number of repetitions for unlimited ones add a `maxGenRepetition` field to the `generator` object.
 The default is 128.

 ## Links
 * My website: [egimoto.com](https://www.egimoto.com)